-- The Internal Transfer – There are a variety of options within this alternative, including passing the business down to a family member within the business, a family member that is not currently involved in the business, key management personnel or a group of employees.
+1. The Internal Transfer – There are a variety of options within this alternative.
+For example, the business may be passed down to a family member within the business, a family member that is not currently involved, key management personnel or a group of employees.
 However, it is important to gauge the requirements, wishes and competencies of your key stakeholders when contemplating this alternative for your succession.
-Additionally, there are a variety of methods that can be employed in an internal transfer:
+Additionally, there are a variety of methods that can be employed in an internal transfer.

 Exploring each option in order to determine the method that is most advantageous to all stakeholders is crucial.

-3. Liquidation – This is generally the ‘fallback’ option if the other alternatives do not work out as planned and is most common for personal service businesses that are not salable.
+3. Liquidation – This is generally the ‘fallback’ option if the other alternatives do not work out as planned.
+It’s most common for personal service businesses that are not salable.
 Advanced planning can still enhance the value received by an owner who liquidates his or her business, although tax consequences still come into play.